Marissa-Perry/nirwals-postprocessing/README.md

 ## Structure

 - `YYYYMMDD/` - data directories (not tracked in git) containing data products from the NIRWALS DRP to be postprocessed
-- `data/` - on the NIRWALS IFU, dither pattern, and standard spectrum for flux calibration
+- `data/` - NIRWALS IFU layout, dither-pattern setup, and standard spectrum for flux calibration
 - `functions/` - helper functions organized by each postprocessing step
 - `outputs/` - diagnostic plots, throughput curves, and data products
-- `wrappers/postprocessing.py` - the script to run the postprocessing
+- `wrappers/postprocessing.py` - script for running the postprocessing

 ## Setup